 When it comes to hiking Springer Mountain to Mount Katahdin, many people are under the impression that you have to hike with a large group in order to be safe.
-This is simply not true!
-In fact, many people choose to start their journey alone but end up finding a tramily to trek with so, is it safe to hike the Appalachian Trail alone?
+This is not true!
+Many people choose to start their journey alone but find a tramily to trek with, so is it safe to hike the Appalachian Trail alone?

-Yes, though this can come with some caveats in regards to taking precautions, learning to trust your gut, and understanding the animal life and other possible dangers.
-For many, hiking the entire trail is a perfect excuse to finally break away from the masses and find their own way and build self-confidence.
+Yes, though this can come with some caveats regarding taking precautions, learning to trust your gut, and understanding the animal life and other possible dangers.
+For many, hiking the entire trail is a perfect excuse to finally break away from the masses find their way, and build self-confidence.

-Hiking solo is perfectly safe and is actually encouraged for many; however, there are some precautions that must be taken.
+Hiking solo is perfectly safe and is encouraged for many; however, some precautions must be taken.
 You should never go out into the woods without telling someone where you’re going and your itinerary so they know when they can expect to see or hear from you again.

 There is a wide array of reasons that cause people to be scared, afraid, or just nervous about traveling by themselves on a trail.
 Some can be media scare jobs on people, some worry about animals, many fear being lost and then there is hitchhiking which causes people stress and anxiety.

 We all know how the fear pushes happen about wild bush people or similar who kidnap and kill people “all the time” in the woods, but this is all just more a hype machine than based on overall truth.